All posts

 Adding UI to an Existing MCP Server

 If you already have an MCP server with tools, you don’t need to rebuild it.
-An MCP App is an extension of your existing server: you add a ui field to a tool’s metadata pointing at a hosted resource bundle, and the host renders that bundle in an iframe when the tool runs.
+An MCP App is an extension of your existing server: you add a ui field to a tool’s _meta pointing at a hosted resource bundle, and the host renders that bundle in a sandboxed iframe when the tool runs.

 With sunpeak, this looks like: